facebook pixel

 Pro tip: Use tree testing early in the design process to catch navigation issues before they become costly problems.

-Eye tracking and heatmaps use technology to analyze where users look and click on a screen.
-Heatmaps visualize areas of high and low engagement, while eye tracking provides precise data on gaze patterns.
+Eye tracking and heatmaps use technology to analyse where users look and click on a screen.
+Heatmaps visualise areas of high and low engagement, while eye tracking provides precise data on gaze patterns.

 Why It Matters